Progressive National Baptist Convention

-The Progressive National Baptist Convention (PNBC), incorporated as the Progressive National Baptist Convention, Inc., is a Baptist denomination emphasizing civil rights and social justice.
+The Progressive National Baptist Convention (PNBC), incorporated as the Progressive National Baptist Convention, Inc., is a progressive Baptist Christian denomination emphasizing civil rights and social justice.
 The headquarters of the Progressive National Baptist Convention are in Washington, D.C.
 Part of the Black church tradition, since its organization, the denomination has member churches outside the United States, particularly in the Caribbean and Europe.
 It is a member of the National Council of Churches and the Baptist World Alliance.